jkup/jonkuperman.com/content/blog/content-diet/index.md

 ## Never far from a great idea

-I followed [Polina Marinova](https://twitter.com/polina_marinova) on Twitter when I found the original thread.
+I followed <Anchor title="Polina Marinova" url="https://twitter.com/polina_marinova" /> on Twitter when I found the original thread.
 A few weeks later I saw a YouTube clip in my Twitter timeline.
 A preview for an interview with an author.
 In the clip he talks about keeping piles of books in his office, his living room and his bedroom.
 He says he's not reading them all, but he loves surrounding himself with great books.
 He says that makes is so:

 > I'm never far from a good idea.